János Esterházy: Prison and death

-He had to be judged on The Slovak National Court as all members of the Slovak Assembly, but he was illegally deported by Soviet Army in summer 1945.
-Esterházy was kept for one year in the feared prison of Lubyanka in Moscow, and then, on the basis of fabricated allegations, he was sentenced to ten years work in Siberia.
-In the meantime, The Slovak National Court in Bratislava on September 16, 1947, sentenced him in his absence to death for breaking up the Czechoslovak state, collaboration with the fascist regime and for his participation as a deputy of the Slovak Assembly.
+Esterházy had to be judged by The Slovak National Court as all members of the Slovak Assembly, but he was illegally deported by Soviet Army in summer 1945.
+Esterházy was kept for one year in the feared prison of Lubyanka in Moscow, and then, on the basis of fabricated allegations, he was sentenced to ten years of work in Siberia.
+In the meantime, the Slovak National Court in Bratislava on 16 September 1947, sentenced him in his absence to death for breaking up the Czechoslovak state, collaboration with the fascist regime and for his participation as a deputy of the Slovak Assembly.
 In 1949 the Soviet Union extradited him to Czechoslovakia.
-Esterházy was already seriously ill in that time.
+Esterházy was already seriously ill at that time.
 He was not executed as a presidential pardon commuted his sentence to life imprisonment.
 Over the next years he was transferred from prison to prison in Czechoslovakia.
-He died in Mírov prison hospital in 1957 on March 8, 6 days before his 56th birthday.
+He died in Mírov prison hospital in 1957 on 8 March, six days before his 56th birthday.

 Efforts for his rehabilitation

-On January 21, 1993 the Russian justice system rehabilitated János Esterházy after evaluation that his deportation into the USSR, passing a sentence and imprisonment was unlawful.
-Materials on the rehabilitation were passed to Hungarian Government even if he was not a citizen of Hungary during his political career.
+On 21 January 1993 the Russian justice system rehabilitated János Esterházy after deciding that his deportation into the USSR, passing a sentence and imprisonment were unlawful.
+Materials on the rehabilitation were passed to the Hungarian Government even if he was not a citizen of Hungary during his political career.